-Daily Performance Huddle is a site-responsive work produced for LOW PROFILE’s solo exhibition ‘Against All Odds’ at Exeter Phoenix (2013).
+Daily Performance Huddle is a site-responsive participatory work produced for the staff of Exeter Phoenix, as part of LOW PROFILE’s solo exhibition ‘Against All Odds’ (2013).

 Extract from Daily Performance Huddle instruction manual: